Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Validate_Health.md

    `Server URL: http://<NODE> ...
 ERROR: Server endpoint could not be reached`

    **NOTE:**
-   If workers have been removed and the worker count is currently at two, failures of the following tests can be ignored.
+   If workers have been removed and the worker count is currently at two, failures for the following tests can be ignored.
 A re-check will be needed once workers are added and the count returns to three or above.
    - `Kubernetes Postgres Clusters have the Correct Number of Pods 'Running'`
    - `Kubernetes Postgres Clusters Have Leaders`
    - `Kubernetes Postgres Check for Replication Lag Across Pods in a Cluster`
    - `Verify cray etcd is healthy`

    **NOTE:**
-   If a storage node has been added, ncn-healthcheck-storage failures of the following tests need to be remediated based on the test description informaiton and the ncn-healthcheck-storage tests should then be re-run to verify all tests pass.
+   If a storage node has been added, ncn-healthcheck-storage failures for the following test may need to be remediated based on the test description informaiton and the ncn-healthcheck-storage tests should then be re-run to verify all tests pass.
    - `Spire Health Check`

 The procedure is complete.
 [Return to Main Page](../Add_Remove_Replace_NCNs.md).